Emotional Literacy Support Assistant

 - are currently delivering bespoke programmes of support to individual pupils and sometimes small groups

-Miss Tebbutt and Mrs Tindall work with identified children to give support and advice across the school to children of all ages.
+Mrs Tindall works with identified children to give support and advice across the school to children of all ages.
 It helps to share emotions, fears and worries.
 To build confidence and resilience and with settling children into school.
 Their work is invisible but incredible.
 It makes a difference.